Remote Creation of Quantum Coherence via Indefinite Causal Order: Introduction

 Recently, the principle of superposition has been extended to the case of physical processes and this has been very useful, specifically, in aiding the quantum communication and metrological tasks.
-This is called indefinite causal order \cite{i1,i2,i3,i4,i5} or the quantum SWITCH formalism, which is nothing but the superposition of causal order of quantum operations aided by a control qubit.
+The indefinite causal order \cite{i1,i2,i3,i4,i5} or the quantum SWITCH formalism, which is nothing but the superposition of causal order of quantum operations aided by a control qubit is one type of such superposition.
+There are other examples such as those generated by coherent control.
 The quantum SWITCH can give rise to quantum advantages in quantum computing \cite{comp}, reducing the communication complexity \cite{compl1,compl2}, quantum communication\cite{comm}, quantum teleportation \cite{chira1}, as metrological resource for quantum thermometry \cite{chira2} and in the task of channel discrimination \cite{chd1,chd2}.
 It is not only a theoretical possibility, but has also been experimentally realized \cite{exp1,exp2}.
 Therefore, motivated by the above tasks that use entanglement and quantum superposition of channels as resources, we ask the question whether we can create quantum coherence at a distant location by using an entangled state, local operation and classical communication aided by the indefinite causal order.
 In this article, we find conditions for which this is possible.
 To actuate the scene, imagine that Alice can implement coherent operations in her lab and hence, can create quantum coherence starting from some incoherent state.
 But, Bob on the other hand, can implement only incoherent operations in his lab and thus cannot create quantum coherence which he may like to use later for some practical purposes.
 However, if Alice and Bob share an entangled state, then, Alice can help to prepare quantum coherence at a remote location using entangled state, local operation and classical communication.
-But, it is not possible for Alice to prepare quantum coherence remotely, if there is noisy channel acting on one side of the shared resource.
+But, it is not possible for Alice to perfectly prepare quantum coherence remotely, if there is noisy channel acting on one side of the shared resource.
 Here, we discuss several methods for the creation of non-zero quantum coherence at a remote location via the use of entangled state and indefinite causal order.
 We find that when the indefinite causal order of channels act on one-half of the entangled pair, then, the shared state looses entanglement completely.
 Nevertheless, we find that the shared state can retain non-zero quantum discord.
 This finding may have some interesting applications where discord can be consumed as a resource in quantum communication.
-Our results suggest that the indefinite causal order along with a very small amount of quantum discord can act as a resource in creating non-zero quantum coherence in the absence of entanglement.
+Our results suggest that the indefinite causal order can act as a resource in creating non-zero quantum coherence in the absence of entanglement, in the presence of a small amount of quantum discord.

 The paper is organized as follows.
 In section II, we state necessary background needed for our analysis which includes the theory of quantum coherence and indefinite causal order.
 In section III, we discuss the basic formalism for remote creation of quantum coherence.
 In section IV, we present explicit protocols to state our main results which include the remote creation of quantum coherence via indefinite causal order when we have two completely depolarizing channel, one depolarizing and one unitary and two partially depolarizing channels acting on one half of the maximally entangled state.
 In section V, we provide a summary of our results.